Chase Center

 Chase Center is an indoor arena in the Mission Bay neighborhood of San Francisco, California.
-The building is the home venue for the Golden State Warriors of the National Basketball Association (NBA) and occasionally for the University of San Francisco men's and women's basketball teams in the National Collegiate Athletic Association (NCAA).
-The Warriors, who have been located in the San Francisco Bay Area since 1962, played their home games at Oakland Arena in Oakland from 1971 to 2019.
-Chase Center opened on September 6, 2019, and seats 18,064 for Warriors games.
+It is the home of the Golden State Warriors of the National Basketball Association (NBA), Golden State Valkyries of the Women's National Basketball Association (WNBA), and occasionally for the University of San Francisco men's and women's basketball teams in the National Collegiate Athletic Association (NCAA).
+The Santa Cruz Warriors of the NBA G League play one home game per season at Chase Center.
+Chase Center opened on September 6, 2019, and seats 18,064 for basketball games.

+The Warriors, who have been located in the San Francisco Bay Area since 1962, played their home games at Oakland Arena in Oakland from 1971 to 2019 (except 1996-97, when the franchise temporarily relocated to the SAP Center in San Jose while the Oakland Arena was under renovation).

+During Valkyries games, Chase Center is nicknamed "Ballhalla", a reference to Valhalla of Norse mythology, where Valkyries would bring select fallen warriors.
 The arena also includes the Warriors’ practice facility known as the Oracle Performance Center.

+The Chase Center is the second youngest arena in the NBA, after the Intuit Dome in Inglewood, California.

 Location and design

-The location for the arena, which is home to the Golden State Warriors, is in San Francisco at Third St. and 16th St. The arena is composed of multiple layers and floors, has a seating capacity of 18,064 and a multi-purpose area that includes a theater configuration with an entrance overlooking a newly built park.
+The arena, which is home to the Golden State Warriors of the NBA and Golden State Valkyries of the WNBA, is located in San Francisco at Third St. and 16th St. The arena is composed of multiple layers and floors, has a seating capacity of 18,064 and a multipurpose area that includes a theater configuration with an entrance overlooking a newly built park.
 The venue also contains 580000 sqft of office and lab space and has 100000 sqft of retail space.
-Chase Center also includes a 35,000 square foot public plaza/recreation area designed by landscape architecture firm SWA Group.
-The arena includes a parking facility of approximately 950 spaces and is accessible to public transportation around the area.
+Chase Center also includes a 35,000 square foot public plaza and recreation area designed by landscape architecture firm SWA Group.
+The arena includes a parking facility of approximately 950 spaces and is accessible to public transportation around the area, including one light rail and two crosstown bus lines within two blocks, and a ferryboat landing and regional commuter rail station within a ten-minute walk.

-San Francisco Municipal Railway (Muni) is constructing a new light rail subway line that will link the arena and the University of California, San Francisco (UCSF) to downtown hotels, convention centers and subway and commuter rail lines that serve the entire Bay Area.
-With a $1 billion investment, Chase Center anchors a district of 11 acres of restaurants, cafés, offices, public plazas and a new five-and-a-half-acre public waterfront park.
+The UCSF/Chase Center station is located adjacent to the arena on the T Third Street light rail line.
+In 2023, San Francisco Municipal Railway (Muni) opened the Central Subway.
+This new light rail subway line links the arena and the University of California, San Francisco (UCSF) to downtown hotels, convention centers, the residential neighborhood of Chinatown, and subway and commuter rail lines that serve the entire Bay Area.
+With a $1 billion investment, Chase Center anchors an 11-acre site that aside from the arena comprises cafés, offices, public plazas and a five-and-a-half-acre public waterfront park.